Fit as a Mama Bear

 The glute bridge is a basic glute exercise that you'll need to master in order to reap the benefits of its variations.

 2. Push through your heels and lift your hips by squeezing the glutes.
-Do not excessively arch the lower back. but aim for a full range of motion (get to the top!).
+Do not excessively arch the lower back.
+But aim for a full range of motion (get to the top!).

 Perform anywhere from 8-25 repetitions.

-Pro Tip: a lot of people forget to release their glute muscles as they return to the starting position.
+Pro Tip: A lot of people forget to release their glute muscles as they return to the starting position.
 It's hard to strengthen a muscle that's permanently "tight" and has a lackluster range of motion.
 So make sure to relax the glute muscles too!

 Woman in blue shirt and black pants performing a glute bridge on the floor two different ways, both with knees bent